 Advocate and take action on behalf of your Black colleagues, friends and the families you know.
 Dismantling the systemic oppression of Black people will be monumental in addressing equality worldwide and it starts with you.
 If you are in a position of privilege, power or leadership use this to change the systemic inequalities in organisational policies and processes that impact Black people.
 Be Brave, Be Bold!

-We would like to leave you with this powerful statement influenced by a tweet.
+I would like to leave you with this powerful statement influenced by a tweet.

 In years to come, whether you like it or not the events of 2020 will be written in history and your children will be educated on these events.
 They are going to ask what you did during this period.
 How wonderful will it be to say you contributed to tearing down the systemic oppression of Black people?
 On the other hand, think of how uncomfortable it would be to have sat on the side lines where you did not use your voice, power, privilege or position in society to dismantle this beast called racism.